 Our plans contain a specific number of lookups and run for either a month or a year.
 A plan will last until its lookups are used or it reaches the end of its term.

 If you have selected a subscription, at the end of your active plan your account will be renewed with the same plan.
 You can always visit your account on the Admin Portal to update which subscription you prefer.

-We will still offer our new plans without a subscription.
+We offer our annual plans without a subscription.
 Please note that accounts without any active plans will be suspended automatically.

 Yes.
 Each Global Address Auto-Complete and UK Postcode search uses one lookup.

 For high usage in the UK, we offer the option of annual licences.
 This is part of the Royal Mail PAF licence.
 Please speak to us for details.